phill-holland/neurodiversity-accommodations-cheat-sheet/INTERVIEWS.md

 - [ ] Don't insist on a handshake when meeting and saying goodbye

-        Old school interviewers would see this as a test of a person, how hard can they handshake, how welcoming is there handshake, this is an old out dated standard,  unwanted Physical contact can often be distressing to a person and serves no useful purpose.
+        Old school interviewers would see this as a test of a person, how hard can they handshake, how welcoming is there handshake, this is an old out dated standard,  unwanted Physical contact can often be distressing to a neurodivergent person and serves no useful purpose.

 - [ ] Quiet room away from distractions